OpenDroneMap/LiveODM/README.md

 ## Getting Started

-1. Clone this repository. you can follow the steps given below to do the same
+1. Clone this repository. you can follow the steps given below to do the same.
 ```
 git clone https://github.com/manand881/LiveODM.git
 cd LiveODM/

 ```
 2. Build the ISO.
+Run the command mentioned below

 ```
 ./envsetup.sh